-- (g) Improper political activity including: - 1.
-Unauthorized attendance while onduty at official legislative or political sessions. - 2.
-Solicitations, speeches or distribution of campaign literature for or against any political candidate or position while onduty or, on department property except as expressly authorized by Campus policy, the memorandum of understanding, or the Chief of Police. - (h) Engaging in political activities during assigned working hours except as expressly authorized by Campus policy, the memorandum of understanding, or the Chief of Police. - (i) Any act on or offduty that brings discredit to this department.
+- 2. Solicitations, speeches or distribution of campaign literature for or against any political candidate or position while on-duty or, on department property except as expressly authorized by Campus policy, the memorandum of understanding, or the Chief of Police. - (h) Engaging in political activities during assigned working hours except as expressly authorized by Campus policy, the memorandum of understanding, or the Chief of Police. - (i) Any act on- or off-duty that brings discredit to this department.